lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     neighbor 1.0 bin
     neigh_modify delay 1

-..  container:: justify

 The main difference with some of the previous tutorials is the use of the *Vashishta* pair style.
-Download the *Vashishta* potential by clicking |download_vashishta|,
-    and copy it within the *Potential/* folder.
+Download the *Vashishta* potential by clicking |download_vashishta|, and copy it within the *Potential/* folder.

 .. |download_vashishta| raw:: html